one-among-us/data/people/hakureico/page.en.md

 ## Description

 Hanasaka was a trans girl who was lively and lovely.
-She studied in School of Mathematics at Liaoning Normal University.
+She studied in the School of Mathematics at Liaoning Normal University.

 She was proficient in mathematics and enjoyed learning computer science.